 The story of my life

 Have your child write down what she does each day.
 (Even dictating to an adult or older sibling is fine!)
 The key is to include as much detail as possible.
 For example, not just “I saw grandma,” but “I ate pizza with grandma.”
 Or enhancing, “We ate cookies,” with “I bit into a cookie expecting chocolate chips and was surprised to taste raisins.”
 Falling and scraping a knee?
 The dog barking at the mail carrier?
 No detail is too small to include if it strikes your child as noteworthy.
 Sometimes a small detail becomes the most important part of the story!
 Have your child illustrate her entry and write the date.
 Every week or so, when you have a quiet moment, look back together and talk about the highlights.

 Sticky, squeaky, fuzzy, fizzy

 Your child’s vocabulary is growing fast!
 The more you can develop your child’s vocabulary, the stronger his reading and writing skills will be.
 How many different words can you think of to describe how your mouth feels after a sip of lemon juice?
 How many different words can you think of that mean “angry?”
 How about “beautiful?”
 Playing Mad Libs is a fun way to practice new vocabulary words while also learning about parts of speech, like which words are nouns, adjectives, and verbs.

 Watch the clock

 Telling time to the nearest five minutes on digital and old-fashioned clocks is a skill your child will have learned in second grade.
 Help your child keep this skill sharp by asking him the time whenever you see a clock.
 Use this worksheet for more practice.

 Tell a story with puppets

 Have your child draw her favorite characters from a book or a show.
-Cut out the characters and tape each one to a popsicle stick or a coffee stirrer.
+Cut out the characters and tape each one to a craft stick or a pencil.
 Now your child can crouch below the table and act out a story by holding the puppets up at table-level.
 Film it with your phone; she’ll want to watch and then do it again.